Valerian (herb): Oral forms

-Oral forms are available in both standard and nonstandard forms.
-Standardised products may be preferable considering the wide variation of the chemicals in the dried root, as noted above.
-When standardised, it is done so as a percentage of valerenic acid or valeric acid.
+Oral forms, such as capsules, are available in both standard and nonstandard forms.
+Standardized products are intended to provide consistency of extracts in the dried root, such as by establishing a specific percentage of valerenic acid or valeric acid.
 For commonly used doses, valerian is generally recognised as safe in the U.S.

 Adverse effects

 Because the compounds in valerian produce central nervous system depression, they should not be used with other depressants, such as ethanol (drinking alcohol), benzodiazepines, barbiturates, opiates, kava, or antihistamine drugs.

 As an unregulated product, the concentration, contents, and potential contaminants in valerian preparations cannot be easily determined.
 Because of this uncertainty and the potential for toxicity in the fetus and hepatotoxicity in the mother, valerian use is discouraged during pregnancy.
 Headache and diarrhea have occurred among subjects using valerian in clinical studies.

 Other uses

 The young leaves can be cooked and the roots can be infused in hot beverages like hot chocolate.